Collegium Pharmaceutical (COLL)

 6. Revenue Growth

-A company’s long-term performance is an indicator of its overall quality.
-Any business can have short-term success, but a top-tier one grows for years.
-Luckily, Collegium Pharmaceutical’s sales grew at an impressive 19.7% compounded annual growth rate over the last five years.
+Reviewing a company’s long-term sales performance reveals insights into its quality.
+Any business can put up a good quarter or two, but many enduring ones grow for years.
+Thankfully, Collegium Pharmaceutical’s 20.3% annualized revenue growth over the last five years was impressive.
 Its growth beat the average healthcare company and shows its offerings resonate with customers.

-We at StockStory place the most emphasis on long-term growth, but within healthcare, a half-decade historical view may miss recent innovations or disruptive industry trends.
-Collegium Pharmaceutical’s annualized revenue growth of 17.7% over the last two years is below its five-year trend, but we still think the results suggest healthy demand.
-Collegium Pharmaceutical Year-On-Year Revenue Growth
+Long-term growth is the most important, but within healthcare, a half-decade historical view may miss new innovations or demand cycles.
+Collegium Pharmaceutical’s annualized revenue growth of 17.4% over the last two years is below its five-year trend, but we still think the results suggest healthy demand.

-This quarter, Collegium Pharmaceutical reported wonderful year-on-year revenue growth of 31.4%, and its $209.4 million of revenue exceeded Wall Street’s estimates by 10.7%.
+This quarter, Collegium Pharmaceutical’s year-on-year revenue growth was 12.9%, and its $205.4 million of revenue was in line with Wall Street’s estimates.

-Looking ahead, sell-side analysts expect revenue to remain flat over the next 12 months, a deceleration versus the last two years.
-This projection doesn't excite us and implies its products and services will face some demand challenges.
+Looking ahead, sell-side analysts expect revenue to grow 2.8% over the next 12 months, a deceleration versus the last two years.
+This projection is underwhelming and implies its products and services will face some demand challenges.

 7. Operating Margin